 Ever dreamt of living abroad?
 Dining daily on international cuisine?
 If so, you’ll definitely be inspired by Courtney Brandt, American expat, food blogger, and founder of A to Za’atar.
 Since 2007, Courtney has made the Middle East her home.
 Between getting a driver’s license while living abroad and making a living writing about food, Courtney knows a thing or two about the expat foodie life.

-We sat down with Courtney to learn how she makes a living as an author and blogger thousands of miles away from her home country.
+We sat down with Courtney for the Perlu Influencer Marketing Podcast to learn how she makes a living as an author and blogger thousands of miles away from her home country.
 She also talks about the importance of a consistent content strategy and how Perlu has helped her make valuable connections with like-minded influencers.

 Interview with Courtney Brandt from A to Za’atar